 3. Use visuals in your annual report to keep readers engaged.

 When your team creates your nonprofit annual report, they will compile all your efforts and data from the past year and condense it into a single document.
-That’s a lot of information you want supporters and prospective donors to read!
+That’s a lot of information for supporters and prospective donors to read!

-With so much information to convey, using visuals is a great way to turn information into an image that readers can easily understand.
-Plus, the more visuals, the more engaged your readers will be.
+With so much information to convey, using visuals is a great way to turn information into an image readers can easily understand.
+Plus, the more visuals there are, the more engaged your readers will be.

-Think about it: if you were asked to read a report full of paragraphs of text, you’re likely to skim the information or give up after reading the first page.
+Think about it: if you were asked to read a report full of paragraphs of text, you would likely skim the information or give up after reading the first page.

-Once your team spends all their time and effort creating an annual report, you want people to read what you’ve put together.
+After your team spends hours of their time creating an annual report, you want people to read what you’ve put together.